Nurfen/Hivemind/README.md

 ### Main features: (Core)

 - Reddit-like threads with comments and up/down votes.
-- Restricted login, so only people of a country can use it (Itsme for Belgium).
+- Restricted login, so only people of a country can use it (e.g. [Itsme](https://www.itsme-id.com/en-BE/get-started) for a lot of European countries like Belgium, Netherlands, ...).
 The login module should be easily adjustable so other organisations can host the forum with their login method.
 - A voting option to vote yes/no on the idea of every thread.
 - See the voting statistics per thread.